romana/romana.github.io/deploy/datacenter.md

 New datacenter network designs often use an IP fabric to route traffic across a set of spine and leaf devices.

 Hosts attached to different leaf devices are on different subnets but can still communicate because a route is installed to forward traffic.
-Similarly, a Kubernetes pod network needs routes on these devices to forward traffic between subnets.
+Similarly, the Kubernetes pod network needs routes on these devices to forward traffic between subnets.

 Romana supports routed network deployment by advertising the pod network from each host to the upstream routing device.
 Romana can use either BGP or OSPF to announce these routes.
-Since the upstream device (typically the top-of-rack switch) will get routes from each of hosts, there is no need for full mesh peering among nodes.
+Since the upstream device (typically the top-of-rack switch) will get routes from each host, there is no need for full mesh peering among nodes.
 For routing on the host configurations, Romana will update the host router directly and let it propagate the routes across the network.

 ![Routed Layer 3 Networks]({{ site.baseurl }}/images/RoutedL3.png)

 ### Segmented Layer 2 Networks

 Often, HA clusters are built by splitting hosts across different subnets, creating separate availability zones.
-This is done by segmenting a layer 2 network with a router, as shown in the figure below.
+This is done by segmenting a layer 2 network with a router, as shown below.

 ![Segmented Layer 2 Networks]({{ site.baseurl }}/images/SegL2.png)